Russian Five

 The Russian Five was the nickname given to the unit of five Russian ice hockey players from the Soviet Union that played for the Detroit Red Wings of the National Hockey League in the 1990s.
 The five players were Sergei Fedorov, Vladimir Konstantinov, Slava Kozlov, Slava Fetisov, and Igor Larionov.
 Three of the players were drafted by the Red Wings in 1989 and 1990, and their defections from the Soviet Union were aided by the Wings.
 The last two were acquired via trades from the New Jersey Devils and San Jose Sharks.
 Red Wings coach Scotty Bowman played the five together as a unit at times from October 1995 to June 1997, but also mixed and matched them with other teammates.

 The Russian Five were major contributors in the Red Wings' Stanley Cup-winning run of the 1996–97 NHL season.
-Six days after the Cup victory, Vladimir Konstantinov was critically injured in a car accident that ended his ice hockey career.
+Six days after the Cup victory, Vladimir Konstantinov was critically injured in a car crash that ended his ice hockey career.
 His Red Wings teammates dedicated the following season to him, and achieved the goal of "winning it for Vladdie" with their second consecutive Stanley Cup win.

 By 2003, the remaining four players had all either signed with new teams, been traded, or retired.
 The Russian Five left a lasting impact on the way ice hockey was played and taught in North America, and had contributed to a major change in how European players were viewed in the NHL.